SondosAliAraj/First-JavaScript-Task/README.md

 # First-JavaScript-Task

-if the inserted url address is : https://www.microsoft.com/en-us/windows/get-windows-11 the output would be:
+If the inserted url address is : https://www.microsoft.com/en-us/windows/get-windows-11 the output would be:

 ---------- The original url address ----------